-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of City of Utica Industrial Development Agency (Utica IDA) a discretely presented component unit of the City of Utica, New York, as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise City of Utica IDA's basic financial statements, and have issued our report thereon dated March 15, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the City of Utica Industrial Development Agency (Utica IDA) a discretely presented component unit of the City of Utica, New York, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the City of Utica IDA's basic financial statements, and have issued our report thereon dated March 7, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Utica IDAs internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purposes of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Utica IDA's internal control.
+In planning and performing our audit of the financial statements, we considered the Utica IDA's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purposes of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Utica IDA's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Utica IDA's internal control.